-Main features of regulatory capital Instrument (Common Equity Tier I) 1 Issuer Jammu & Kashmir Bank 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) INE 168A01041 Applicable Indian statutes 3 Governing law(s) of the instrument and regulatory requirements Regulatory treatment 4 Transitional Basel III rules Common Equity Tier 1 5 Post-transitional Basel III rules Common Equity Tier 1 6 Eligible at solo/group/ group & solo Solo & Group 7 Instrument type Common Shares 8 Amount recognised in regulatory capital (₹ in million, as of most recent reporting date) ₹ 484.9 million 9 Par value of instrument ₹1 per share 10 Accounting classification Shareholders Equity 11 Original date of issuance Various 12 Perpetual or dated Perpetual 13 Original maturity date No maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not Applicable 16 Subsequent call dates, if applicable Not Applicable Coupons / dividends 17 Fixed or floating dividend/coupon Floating Dividend 18 Coupon rate and any related index Not Applicable 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Non-cumulative or cumulative Non-Cummulative 23 Convertible or non-convertible Not Applicable 24 If convertible, conversion trigger(s) Not Applicable
+Main features of regulatory capital Instrument (Co ommon Equity Tier I) 1 Issuer The Jammu and Kashmir Bank Ltd.

+2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) ISIN : INE168A01041 3 Governing law(s) of the instrument The Companies Act, 2013 Regulatory treatment 4 Transitional Basel III rules 5 Post-transitional Basel III rules 6 Eligible at solo/group/ group & solo SOLO 7 Instrument type Equity Shares 8 Amount recognised in regulatory capital (₹ in million, as of most recent reporting date) 36,555,501 9 Par value of instrument Re. l/- (one only) 10 Accounting classification Equity Capital 11 Original date of issuance 20 th March, 2017 12 Perpetual or dated Perpetual 13 Original maturity date Not applicable 14 Issuer call subject to prior supervisory approval Yes 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not Applicable Coupons / dividends 17 Fixed or floating dividend/coupon Floating rate 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Nil 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem Not Applicable 22 Non-cumulative or cumulative Not applicable 23 Convertible or non-convertible Non Convertible 24 If convertible, conversion trigger(s) Not applicable 25 If convertible, fully or partially Not applicable

-1 25 If convertible, fully or partially Not Applicable 26 If convertible, conversion rate Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable 29 If convertible, specify issuer of instrument it converts into Not Applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not Applicable 32 If write-down, full or partial Not Applicable 33 If write-down, permanent or temporary Not Applicable 34 If temporary write-down, description of write-up mechanism Not Applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Not Applicable 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable
+26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 If convertible, specify instrument type convertible into Not Convertible 20 If convertible, specify issuer of instrument it 29 converts into Not applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not Applicable 32 If write-down, full or partial Not Applicable 33 If write-down, permanent or temporary Not Applicable If temporary write-down, description of write-up 34 mechanism Not Applicable Position in subordination hierarchy in 25 liquidation (specify instrument type immediately 35 senior to instrument) Not Applicable 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable